You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 The Role of Precision in Baking Versus Cooking

 Baking is the ultimate test of precision.
-Practically speaking, digital scales become indispensable here: flour is best measured by weight because scooping can compress it, leading to inconsistent results.
-Even a single teaspoon of baking powder can make or break a cake’s rise.
 In contrast, everyday cooking—stir‑fries, soups, or casseroles—often tolerates a little leeway.
-On top of that, a 2 % variance in flour can change the crumb structure, while a 5 % change in sugar can alter the browning rate.
+A 2 % variance in flour can change the crumb structure, while a 5 % change in sugar can alter the browning rate.
+Now, even a single teaspoon of baking powder can make or break a cake’s rise.
+Digital scales become indispensable here: flour is best measured by weight because scooping can compress it, leading to inconsistent results.
 Still, measuring liquids with a calibrated measuring jug ensures that a soup’s consistency stays true, especially when the recipe is designed for a specific number of servings.

 Embracing Digital Tools Without Losing the Human Touch